Leatherface: Portrayers

 In the 2022 entry in the franchise, producers Fede Álvarez and Rodo Sayagues wanted an older Leatherface similar to Michael Myers in the 2018 version of Halloween.
-Putting out casting calls for the film, producers described their vision for the character, whom they listed under the name "Kenny", as being a 60 year old man who is characterized as having a "big build".
+Putting out casting calls for the film, producers described their vision for the character, whom they listed under the name "Kenny", as being a 60-year-old man who is characterized as having a "big build".
 Actor and filmmaker Mark Burnham was later cast as the character due in part to his imposing stature and physicality, which Álvarez felt was a great continuation of the late Hansen's portrayal of the character.
 The audition process for Burnam particularly lengthy, which the actor recollected that he sent five different audition tapes to the producers before they had him perform an audition for Álvarez.
 Burnham was told by producers what they wanted in his performance as something that could mirror Hansen's portrayal of the character "if he had played him today".
-The actor would credit the lengthy casting process as helping him to prepare and understand the character's motivation and rage.
+The actor credited the lengthy casting process as helping him to prepare and understand the character's motivation and rage.
 The final shot in the film, a homage to the original "chainsaw dance", was shot in a single take.
-As director David Blue Garcia would recall, "we gave Mark the freedom to cut loose while we improvised around him".
-At first, the film's cast were intimidated by the 6ft 7in actor's presence, but would fondly remember Bunham as being a kind and generous person in spite of the grueling conditions he had to work through.
-Burnham himself would reflect on his time as the character as being a challenging but fun experience.
+As director David Blue Garcia recalled, "we gave Mark the freedom to cut loose while we improvised around him".
+At first, the film's cast were intimidated by the 6 ft 7in actor's presence, but fondly remembered Bunham as being a kind and generous person despite the grueling conditions he had to work through.
+Burnham himself reflected on his time as the character as being a challenging but fun experience.